abikesa/mozart/README.md

 6. Expression
    - Withdraw (skill-`challenge`-mismatch) x voir
       - Bach had a "didactic" mission
+         - Chirghur in "No country for old men" also feels like that mission is to "channel" nature to you in form of the ludicrous challenge of a coin toss
       - Of course along with other missions
    - Engage (flow-`growth`-victory) x emotion
       - All levels of hierarchy